vivii9630/Lemay_AI_section2_UnMasker_app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project is about creating a Flask API appication with JSON object.
 Additionally, we have included pretrained transformer of 'fill-mask' AI model from transformer pipeline for unmasking the words in messages.

 The objective of the project includes,
 * API interface in REST vocab about messages.
 * Automatic unmasking of possible tokens in the message.
 * Building AI model interface through API.

-Model is loaded from: https://huggingface.co/bert-base-uncased
+Model is loaded from: https://huggingface.co/bert-base-uncased.
+The reason to choose this model is that, being familiar with RNN's in predicting the next token based on maximum likehood estimation, the (t+1)th token is forseen by the RNN's as well as the (t+1)th is also from the same vocab.
+However, BERT models are specifically employed for predicting the masked words as they are learned bidirectionally.
+I took this chance to know more about BERT and it's variants including RoBERTA, DistilBERT etc.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Results and additional feature implemented for efficient production: